Note: This article has been updated in September 2022.

 If you are unsure about how to properly maintain your teeth while wearing braces, get in touch with your dentist in Blackburn for advice on what to do.

 The first step is to choose the right toothbrush for the job.

-Standard, large-headed brushes are too bulky to manoeuvre into the gaps between your braces, so it’s best to opt for a small-sized option with a flat surface and polished nylon bristles.
-That way, you can get it right up into those hard-to-reach areas to scrape the plaque and food scraps away.
+Standard, large-headed brushes may be too bulky to manoeuvre between the gaps of your braces, so it’s best to opt for a smaller-sized option with a flat surface and polished nylon bristles.
+That way, you can easily access hard-to-reach areas to remove plaque and food scraps on your teeth.